zdenekmacura/WeatherZdenekMacura/README.md

 Simple weather application
 ==========================

-*Simple weather application can show weather today and also forecast for next 7 days*
+*Simple weather application can show weather for today and also forecast for next 7 days*

 Features